clemcer/loggifly/docs/guide/what-is-loggifly.md

 LoggiFly is a small, open-source tool that watches container logs and sends notifications when specific keywords or patterns appear.
 It helps you catch problems early, like crashes, errors, or anything else you care about, without having to set up a full logging stack.
 LoggiFly can also be used to get notifications from apps that don't have good notification support.
 You can catch failed logins from your vaultwarden or audiobookshelf instance.

 LoggiFly runs as a very lightweight container and connects directly to the Docker API (or compatible interfaces).
-You can send alerts to ntfy or via apprise to most über notification servives (like Discord, Slack, or Telegram).
+You can send alerts to ntfy or via apprise to most other notification servives (like Discord, Slack, or Telegram).
 LoggiFly can also restart containers automatically, attach log files to your notifications, format messages by extracting only the relevant informstion and more.

 It supports both simple setups via environment variables and advanced configuration via a config.yaml file, giving you full control over alerts per container and even per keyword.